VincentSaelzler/cookbook/_posts/2023-09-30-eggs-tofu-pork-belly.md

 Keep|Change
 -|-
 Don't mix the uncooked liquid eggs with the pork or tofu.
 This kept those items crispy.
 The result is more of a breakfast bowl with separate ingredients as opposed to just mush.|Sauté some onions after doing the tofu.
 Leave those in the pan when adding the eggs.
 Use pork belly.
-The "bacon" here in the UK is too lean.|
+The "bacon" here in the UK is too lean.|Use less of it though.
+The recipe was too greasy.
+Maybe use "smoked lardons"?